SOTVerse: A User-defined Task Space of Single Object Tracking: Abstract

 \section{Abstract}

-Single object tracking (SOT) research falls into a cycle -- trackers perform well on most benchmarks but quickly fail in challenging scenarios, causing researchers to doubt the insufficient data content and take more effort constructing larger datasets with more challenging situations.
-However, isolated experimental environments and limited evaluation methods more seriously hinder the SOT research.
+{ Single object tracking (SOT) research falls into a cycle -- trackers perform well on most benchmarks but quickly fail in challenging scenarios, causing researchers to doubt the insufficient data content and take more effort to construct larger datasets with more challenging situations.
+However, inefficient data utilization and limited evaluation methods more seriously hinder SOT research.
 The former causes existing datasets can not be exploited comprehensively, while the latter neglects challenging factors in the evaluation process.
-In this article, we systematize the representative benchmarks and form a single object tracking metaverse (\textbf{SOTVerse}) -- a user-defined SOT task space to break through the bottleneck.
-We first propose a \textbf{3E Paradigm} to describe tasks by three components (i.e., environment, evaluation, and executor).
+In this article, we systematize the representative benchmarks and form a \textbf{s}ingle \textbf{o}bject \textbf{t}racking meta\textbf{verse} (\textbf{SOTVerse}) -- a user-defined SOT task space to break through the bottleneck.
+We first propose a \textbf{3E Paradigm} to describe tasks by three components (\ie, environment, evaluation, and executor).
 Then, we summarize task characteristics, clarify the organization standards, and construct SOTVerse with 12.56 million frames.
 Specifically, SOTVerse automatically labels challenging factors per frame, allowing users to generate user-defined spaces efficiently via construction rules.
 Besides, SOTVerse provides two mechanisms with new indicators and successfully evaluates trackers under various subtasks.
-Consequently, SOTVerse firstly provides a strategy to improve resource utilization in the computer vision area, making research more standardized and scientific.
-The SOTVerse, toolkit, evaluation server, and results are available at http://metaverse.aitestunion.com.
+Consequently, SOTVerse first provides a strategy to improve resource utilization in the computer vision area, making research more standardized and scientific.
+The SOTVerse, toolkit, evaluation server, and results are available at http://metaverse.aitestunion.com. }